 This pollen season, should you develop hay fever, don’t leave your symptoms unmanaged.
 Seek the assistance of health professionals who understand allergies and can offer you the treatments you need to get the spring right back into your step!

-The allergy trained general practitioners at Australian Allergy Centre and collective.care bulk bill consultations and offer bulk billed skin prick tests for airborne allergens.
-Our clinic is located at Bella Vista.
+The allergy trained general practitioners at Australian Allergy Centre and collective.care medicarerebatable consultations and offer medicare rebatable skin prick tests for airborne allergens.
+If you are looking to find out how to avoid allergies in spring, our clinic is located at Bella Vista.
 For more information or to book an appointment contact us on 1300 344 325.

 Brehmer, D. 2010.
 Endonasal phototherapy with Rhinolight for the treatment of allergic rhinitis.Expert Review of Medical Devices 7, 1: 21-26.